Chelagat Mutai

-She became an Amnesty International prisoner of conscience when the Jomo Kenyatta administration clamped down on dissent and threw her in jail.
-She was eventually exiled from Kenya joining a cast of foreign-based Kenyan dissidents fleeing the repressive Jomo Kenyatta and Daniel Moi regimes.
+She became an Amnesty International prisoner of conscience when the administration of President Jomo Kenyatta clamped down on dissent and threw her in jail.
+She was eventually exiled from Kenya joining a cast of foreign-based Kenyan dissidents fleeing the repressive regimes of Mzee Jomo Kenyatta and Daniel Moi.
 In October 1974, at the age of 25, she became the youngest person elected to the Kenyan Parliament, defeating a cast of 11 male contestants in a tight race for the Eldoret North seat.
 She quickly joined Kenya's leftist politics, becoming a fierce critic of the Kenyatta government, and was imprisoned as a result.
 Soon after her incarceration, she returned to politics winning back the seat she had lost.
 She would not last long and would be exiled from Kenya, fleeing what she believed to be another round of politically motivated incarceration.
 She spent several years in exile in Tanzania.
 She championed the inclusion of women in Kenyan politics and society, and as a lifelong activist for good governance.